quetzal-deploy/quetzal/README.md

 We needed a tool for managing our NixOS servers, and ended up writing one ourself.
 This is it.
 We use it on a daily basis to build and deploy our NixOS fleet, and when we need a feature we add it.

-Morph is by no means done.
+Quetzal is by no means done.
 The CLI UI might (and probably will) change once in a while.
 The code is written by humans with an itch to scratch, and we're discussing a complete rewrite (so feel free to complain about the source code since we don't like it either).
 It probably wont accidentally switch your local machine, so you should totally try it out, but do consider pinning to a specific git revision.